Regional Plan Amendment

 In addition, a change has been made for policy T.8.1, in the Transportation Chapter.

 - Policy T.8.1:

 - Current: Promote efficient transportation connectivity to major trade corridors, employment centers, and special districts that enhances the region’s standing as a major economic hub.

-- Proposed amendment: Promote efficient network connectivity to and within major trade corridors, employment centers, and special districts that enhances the region’s standing as a major economic hub.
+- Amendment: Promote efficient transportation network connectivity to and within major trade corridors, employment centers, and special districts that enhances the region’s standing as a major economic hub.